 Property default values are shared across all instances of an object.
 Two instances of a class can access the same default value if that property has not been overwritten by either instance.

-Do not use string comparisons or string-based switch
+Do not use character vector comparisons or character

-to a method in the same class definition file.
-Use that handle in
+handle points to a method in the same class definition file.
+Use that

 This example shows how to use method handles and cached local